Category Archives: German Royals

 Frederick and Augusta had nine children including King George III who succeeded his grandfather King George II and Caroline Matilda, Queen Consort of Denmark whose marriage was a tragic story.

 At the time of Frederick’s death, his 32-year-old widow was pregnant with her ninth child.
-Augusta spent her years as a widow raising her nine children and improving the gardens at Kew Palace, which today are a world-class botanical garden.
+Augusta spent her years as a widow raising her nine children and improving the gardens at Kew Palace, a world-class botanical garden today.
 Her eldest son George succeeded his grandfather as king in 1760.
-Augusta died of cancer of the throat on February 8, 1772, at the age of 52, and was buried at Westminster Abbey.
+Augusta died of throat cancer on February 8, 1772, at the age of 52, and was buried at Westminster Abbey.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.